 - Pretty much everything else in your house or that your child will ever be exposed to

 Are Herbal Remedies Homeopathic?

 No, herbal remedies and homeopathic remedies are two different things.
 Herbal remedies are when actual plants are used as nutritional supplements.
 There is an actual chemical reaction going on with herbal remedies, much like with allopathic medicine.
 I would almost suggest that herbal remedies are also a medicine because they were used as such for thousands of years, except that the FDA says I can’t do that because legally, herbal remedies are exempt from FDA regulation unless they are referred to as a drug.
-And since they don’t regulate herbal remedies, if they are depicted as a drug and not regulated, they are then an illegal drug and I would be guilty of health fraud.
-(See how that works?
-Win for Big Pharma!)
+And since they don’t regulate herbal remedies, if they are depicted as a drug and not regulated, they are then an illegal drug.
 Herbal remedies can be extremely useful, however because they are substances that interact chemically, there is always a risk of overdosing or counter-indications with allopathic medicines or other herbs.

 What is Homeopathy?

 Homeopathy is not the same as “herbal.”
 Homeopathic remedies work through dilution, succession (vigorous shaking that allows the substance to leave an imprint on the water it’s diluted in) and the Law of Similars.
 This combination causes our own body’s natural healing abilities to be stimulated.
 The remedy itself doesn’t actually heal anything.
 No chemical reaction is going off.
 With homeopathy, your body is just being tricked into healing itself.
 Let me explain…